Let's face it – Quality control in product development can be a real pain.

 - Choose Your Inspection Level: There are three General Inspection Levels (I, II, III) and four Special Inspection Levels (S-1, S-2, S-3, S-4).
 General Level II is most commonly used.
 The level you choose affects your sample size.

 - Consult the AQL Table to determine acceptable defect levels.
 You want to determine the number of critical, major, and minor defects that should be allowed in a batch before the production run has to be rejected.
-(Note: We have a PDF version of this.
-Could we link to it as a lead magnet?)

 - Determine Sample Size and Acceptance Numbers: For our backpack example with 1,500 units and using General Inspection Level II, this is what the beginning stages of your sampling plan will look like: